AnasSAV/Nano_Processor_Improved/README.md

 - Check the Instruction Decoder, Arithmetic Unit, Register Bank, and other components to ensure they are functioning as expected.
 - Use testbenches to automate the validation of different instructions and components.

-## Contributing
-Contributions to the project are welcome!
-If you'd like to improve functionality or add new features:

-## Fork the repository.
-- Create a new branch with your feature or fix.
-- Submit a pull request, and we’ll review it.
-- Feel free to also open issues if you spot bugs or have suggestions.